toml-f/toml-f/doc/how-to/table.rst

 Finally, we can implement reading the terminal subtables into the *scc_input*, *skf_input*, and *analysis_input*, where we retrieve the actual values using the ``get_value`` interface.
 Note that we can conveniently define default values using the ``get_value`` interface.
-For proper error handling we can retrieve add the optional *stat* argument as well.
+For proper error handling, we can retrieve the optional *stat* argument as well.

 .. literalinclude:: table/nested/src/input.f90
    :caption: src/input.f90
    :language: Fortran
    :lines: 142-179

-For the small incomplete input as shown here the fine grained substructure seems like overengineered, and could be fully defined in the reading routine for the document root as well.
+For the small incomplete input as shown here, the fine-grained substructure seems overengineered and could be fully defined in the reading routine for the document root as well.
-However, for larger program inputs such structure can help to ensure that input readers are properly modular and reusable.
+However, for larger program inputs such a structure can help to ensure that input readers are properly modular and reusable.

 .. tip::

-   The allocation status of a component of derived can used instead of a separate boolean flag to indicate whether a feature should be activated.
+   The allocation status of a component of the derived type can be used instead of a separate boolean flag to indicate whether a feature should be activated.
    This avoids requiring conditional code inside a reader routine for conditionally handling entries depending on a boolean flag, instead they can be collected in a subtable.

 .. dropdown:: Full source code